Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

   project.
 - An include path to the header files of the software component is added to the C/C++ Compiler control string.

 !!!
-Note
+Notes

-The `csolution` command `convert` provides the option `--no-update-rte` that disables generation of files in the `./RTE` directory and therefore the management of configuration files and the `RTE_Components.h` file.
+    - The `csolution` command `convert` provides the option `--no-update-rte` that disables generation of files in the `./RTE` directory and therefore the management of configuration files and the `RTE_Components.h` file.

-The `csolution` command `update-rte` only updates the configuration files in the `RTE` directory and provides with the option `--verbose` additional version details.
+    - The `csolution` command `update-rte` only updates the configuration files in the `RTE` directory.
+    - Using the option `--verbose` outputs additional version details.

 ### PLM of Configuration Files